 Lots of fun tools for readers in this lesson!
-Social tools to share books and reviews, tools to organize your personal ebook collections, apps for reading and more.
+Social tools to create reader communities, share books and reviews.
+Tools to organize your personal ebook collections, apps for reading and more.
 So let’s dig in.
 Remember, you don’t need to explore all the tools here.
 Pick a couple things that interest you and explore.

 BOOK TOOLS & MORE TO EXPLORE

 Good Reads is a great place to share reviews and ratings with your friends and find ideas for what to read next.
 Follow your friends and find out what they’re reading.
 Check book reviews and recommendations from the whole Good Reads community.
 Create lists of books, organize what you’ve read into personalized virtual bookshelves, join discussion groups, create a discussion group for your library or a club.
 Connect with authors, book giveaways, join reading challenges.
 Create widgets with book suggestions to place on your website.